ThFriedrich/RCT-5-Controller/README.md

 ### Connection
  - Connect the RCT 5 digital via USB
  - Under the "Connection" menu select the correct port and Connect
- - Proper connection will be indicated and through the "direct interface" ut should be possible to communicate with the device.
-You may select any command from the dropdown menu to, which are all the commands known to the device.
+ - Proper connection will be indicated and through the "direct interface".
+You then may select any command from the dropdown menu, which are all the commands known to the device.

 ### Setting up Procedures
  - You can create, save and load procedures for execution
  - Each procedure may consist of multiple steps which can be set up individually with given start- and end temperatures and stirring speeds
  - different start and end values imply a linear ramp over the duration of the step
   - pre- and post-section commands may be specified for every section (e.g. setting controller mode, resetting the device)
-  - wait for user option will execute the section and proceed with the next section after user confirmation (e.g. after a reactant has been added)
+  - "wait for user" option will execute the section and proceed with the next section after user confirmation (e.g. after a reactant has been added)
-  - wait for value option will wait until all set values are reached before moving on to the next section (e.g. heating up to a specified temperature before adding a reactant)
+  - "wait for value" option will wait until all set values are reached before moving on to the next section (e.g. heating up to a specified temperature before adding a reactant)
   - Load the file ["Program_Example.tml"](Program_Example.tml) to see a simple 2 step example

 ![grafik](https://github.com/user-attachments/assets/37da5e00-0921-4afb-a117-61b735db6c4a)